belaz19/llm-explore-Norway/README.md

 from dotenv import load_dotenv from tqdm.auto import tqdm
 ```
-You also need to create an `.env` file in the `llm-explore-Norway` directory and place your OpenAI API key in there:
+You also need to create an `.env` file in the `llm-explore-Norway` directory and past your OpenAI API key into that file:
 `OPENAI_API_KEY="insert_your_key_here"` .
 This API key will be used by the notebooks for creating an OpenAI Client.